Field Training Award

 • A one-page maximum description of the proposed project including a summary of the techniques in which the applicant will be trained.

-• A one-page maximum description of how the award will advanced the applicant’s field skills and professional development and/or career aspirations in vertebrate paleontology.
+• A one-page maximum description of how the award will advance the applicant’s field skills and professional development and/or career aspirations in vertebrate paleontology.

 • A budget detailing how the award funds will be spent.